simonmichael/hledger_site/src/web.md

 hledger-web 1.17.1
 ```

-If this fails, check the [Install Guide](install.html) for install and setup tips.
+If this fails, check [Installing](install.html) for install and setup tips.

 <!--
 ## Check usage